otrv4/otrv4/notes/tor-dev-meeting-notes.md

-Adding a post-quantum ratchet means that we will need to change how root keys are derived, Rather than only deriving root keys from current ECDH ephemeral keys, root keys will be derived from these values as well as our post-quantum key.
+Adding a post-quantum ratchet means that we will need to change how root keys are derived, Rather than only deriving root keys from current ECDH ephemeral keys and the previous root key, root keys will be derived from these values as well as our post-quantum key.

 ```
 RK-1 = KDF(An-Bn, RK-0, PQK-0)